backstage/community-plugins/workspaces/jenkins/plugins/jenkins-scaffolder/README.md

 # Scaffolder plugin for Jenkins

-Welcome to the `plugin-jenkins-scaffolder` custom action!
+Welcome to the Jenkins Module for Scaffolder!

 This contains one action: `jenkins:job:create`